KAIZN-io/2DTissue/README.md

 ---

+## Background information about the Project Code Setup

+C++ is a static programming language, whereas Julia is a dynamic language.

+By combining a static language with a dynamic language, we can utilize the static, compiled C++ files for the routines in Geometry Processing.
+These are for example following procedures:
+- Creating an UV surface from a 3D mesh
+- Getting the longest distance
+- Calculating paths
+- Getting the distance between particles (e.g., with the Heat Method)

+These compiled files are executed quickly since the code doesn't need to be translated every time it is executed.

+With Julia we can handle these data dynamically.
+This allows us easy adjustments using native mathematical expression (with symbols suchs as ϵ and β) and a more pleasant exploration of new analysis methods.

+---

 ## Compile the C++ code for accessing it in Julia

 0. only once: run `make init` to initialize the project